 Careers Education and Guidance

-Schools have a critical role to play in preparing students for the next stage of their education.
-At St Columba’s Catholic Boys’ School students (and parents) are given careful careers education and guidance.
-Our aim is to help students build confidence, develop high aspirations and consider a broad range of careers which will allow them to reach their full potential.
+Schools have a critical role to play in preparing students for the next stage of their education, employment or training.
+At St Columba’s Catholic Boys’ School students (and parents) are given careful careers education, information and guidance.

 For students who have special educational needs or disabilities, we prepare them for independence, or supported independence and equip them for further study.